appwrite/sdk-for-php/docs/users.md

 | --- | --- | --- | --- |
 | userId | string | **Required** User ID. |  |

-## Delete User
+## Delete user

 ```http request
 DELETE https://HOSTNAME/v1/users/{userId}
 ```

 ** Delete a user by its unique ID, thereby releasing it&#039;s ID.
 Since ID is released and can be reused, all user-related resources like documents or storage files should be deleted before user deletion.
-If you want to keep ID reserved, use the [updateStatus](/docs/server/users#usersUpdateStatus) endpoint instead. **
+If you want to keep ID reserved, use the [updateStatus](https://appwrite.io/docs/server/users#usersUpdateStatus) endpoint instead. **

 ### Parameters